CoderDojo-Porirua/minecraft-tutorial/README.md

 We're going to try and set up a development environment on a locked down Windows machine.
 This tutorial has been tested on Windows 10, but should work on earlier versions too.

-We're using *portable versions* of the Java Development Kit and Eclipse so that we can work on machines without needing administrative access, or installing anything on to the computer.
+We're using *portable versions* of the Java Development Kit and Eclipse so that we can work on machines without needing administrative access, or installing anything on to the computer, for example in a school environment.

 Folder paths below are arbitrary, but if you use the defaults, it will mean the steps are easier to follow.